 The famous Bridge of Sighs (back in its niche).
 We're just passing, on our way to the Pellestrina bus at the Lido.

-Kristin and a friend discussing the transport situation.
+Kristin and the driver discussing the transport situation.
 Now for another ferry.

 The party's out on the back deck.